-We know there are a ton of reasons to take magnesium, but some still ask, “is magnesium safe to take during pregnancy?”.
+We know taking magnesium provides a ton of benefits, but we still get asked quite frequently, “Is magnesium safe to take during pregnancy?”

 Why are pregnant women more likely to develop a magnesium deficiency?

 During pregnancy, you are more likely to experience a magnesium deficiency for several reasons.

 First, your needs for magnesium have increased.
 You have two people you need to feed now, and your body has to take in a huge amount of vitamins and minerals (including magnesium) to create and sustain life within you.

 Some of the complications of pregnancy may also cause magnesium deficiency.
 Morning sickness, for example, negatively affects moms in two ways: